 The technological development is accelerating, it applies to all industries.
 New or upgraded technologies is coming to market at a faster pace.
 Regarding warehouses with manual picking, it is often for example better pick by voice solutions and faster tablets or smaller and more exact scanners.
 Investments in expensive robotic and automatic solutions is a chapter in itself.

 Often we have an over-reliance on expensive technological hardware solutions when it comes to picking in warehouse production, we would like it to be the answer to all our problems with efficiency and quality in warehouse.
 Unfortunately, this is not the case.
-An example: In a manual warehouse where we pick by forklift a warehouse worker uses between 55-70 percent of the time to travel between the picking locations!
-To switch from a tablet/pc solution to a pick by voice solution is not the best way to reduce time in warehouse production.
-The time saving in picking moment from a tablet/pc to pick by voice is about a less than a second per pick, and your warehouse workers are not as flexible with pick by voice as with the tablet/pc, where often all WMS functions are available.
+An example: In a manual warehouse where we pick by forklift a warehouse worker uses about 50% of the time to travel between the picking locations (Tompkins et al., 2003).
+To switch from a tablet/pc solution to a pick by voice solution is maybe not the first or best way to reduce time in warehouse production.
+The time saving in order picking from a tablet/pc to pick by voice is about 12% of the pick moment (Jelle de Vries, René de Koster & Daan Stam 2015), and your warehouse workers are not as flexible with pick by voice as with the tablet/pc, where often all WMS functions are available.

 Work actively with the warehouse layout and frequency preferences.
 Make sure to have packing stations and label printers at strategic locations close to the picking areas or even better print transport labels on the forklift when the order is finished.
 Build up areas to avoid traffic jams and bottlenecks.